yavuzsemrem/yavuzsemrem/README.md

 *   🌍  I'm based in Istanbul, Turkiye
 *   ✉️  You can contact me at [selimemrem06@gmail.com](mailto:selimemrem@gmail.com)
-*   🧠  I'm learning C,C#,Javascript,SQL and Asp.Net Core
+*   🧠  I'm learning C#,Swift,SQL and Python

 Connect with me: